-At First Choice Heating and Air Conditioning, energy efficiency is one of the top concerns we hear from our customers.
-They want their air conditioners to operate as efficiently as possible, not only because of the related economic savings, but also because environmental concerns encourage people to conserve energy when possible.
+At First Choice Plumbing, Heating & Air Conditioning, energy efficiency is one of the top concerns we hear from our customers.
+They want their air conditioners to operate as efficiently as possible, not only because of the related economic savings but also because environmental concerns encourage people to conserve energy when possible.

 If your air conditioning system is relatively new and is functioning well, there are still several things you can do to increase the energy efficiency of your HVAC system or otherwise lower your energy demands.
 Most of these things are free or cost very little to do, which means that most people can easily incorporate them into their spring prep routine.

 The first thing to do is clean your outdoor HVAC condenser unit.
 This is part of routine maintenance that you can schedule with your HVAC company but is also something that DIY folks can tackle.
 Turn off the power to the condenser unit, use a wet-dry vacuum to vacuum away debris from the unit’s coils, straighten any bent fins (you can use a screwdriver or even a butter knife to gently move the fins), remove the fan from the top of the unit (leaving all wires connected), and then use a hose to spray water from the inside to the outside of the unit to clean out any remaining debris.

 Keep your indoor vents clean and make sure that they are not blocked.
 While any type of steam cleaning should be left to professionals, you can vacuum dust and debris from the vents.
 Make sure that both intake and outtake vents are not blocked by furniture, curtains, or blinds.